 ¡Se habla español!
 Diga con nuestros abogados de ley limón en Tampa hoy.

-If you think you have a lemon, turn to Krohn & Moss, Ltd.—the lemon law attorneys the lemon law attorneys Tampa residents have been using for over 20 years.
-We’ve handled over 8,000 successful cases in the state of Florida alone with 99% of them being resolved without the need for trial.
-Thus, we know exactly how to solve your lemon problems.
+If you think you have a lemon, turn to Krohn & Moss, Ltd. Consumer Law Center®, the lemon law attorneys Tampa residents have trusted for over 30 years.
+We’ve successfully handled over 9,000 cases in Florida alone, with 99% of them being resolved without the need for trial.
+Plus, when you work with our team, you’ll work with real attorneys who give you honest recommendations and always keep you up to date on the status of your case.

-A “lemon” is a vehicle with a substantial defect that persists despite multiple repair attempts.
+In Tampa, Florida, a “lemon” is a vehicle with a substantial warranty-covered defect that persists despite multiple repair attempts.
 Alternatively, if your vehicle is out of service for 30 days or more waiting on repairs, it’s considered a lemon.
 These issues must start while the vehicle is under the original manufacturer’s warranty.
-And as long as your vehicle is a car, truck, or SUV that you purchased or leased in Florida, it should be covered by the law.
+Typically, as long as your vehicle is a car, truck, or SUV that you purchased or leased in Florida, it is covered by the law.

-The lemon law in Tampa protects consumers who purchase or lease defective vehicles within the state.
+The lemon law in Tampa, also known as the Florida Lemon Law, protects consumers who purchase or lease defective vehicles within the state.
 To qualify for compensation, your vehicle must have a defect that substantially impairs the use, safety, or value of the vehicle.

 This defect must be covered by your manufacturer’s warranty when you first bring it in for repairs.
 And you need to give the manufacturer at least three chances to fix the problem.
 Your vehicle can also qualify if it has been in the repair shop for 30 days or longer.